rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

 ??? question "What about 12-Word Seeds?"

     You could also do 12-word seeds,
     which will give you 128-bits of entropy.

     You'll fill out 11 of the 11-bit words and 7-bits of the 12th word.
+The remaining 4-bits will be the checksum.

     In either case, you'll need to compute the checksum to arrive at a valid final word.
-	This simple check is to ensure that you've got a valid seed phrase.
+    This simple checksum is to ensure that you've got a valid seed phrase.

-    A common approach is to add an additional passphrase to the seed words, like a 13th or 25th word.
+    A common approach is to add an additional passphrase to the seed words, like a 13th or 25th word, but not constrained to the BIP-39 word list.
+    This passphrase
-    This can provide additional bits of entropy, and using a strong passphrase can easily add enough entropy to make a *12-word plus passphrase* seed as strong as a *24-word* seed.
+    can provide additional bits of entropy,
+    and using a strong passphrase can easily add enough entropy to make a *12-word plus passphrase* seed as strong as a *24-word* seed.